sky-music/sky-python-music-sheet-maker/README.md

 After generating a sheet, you are encouraged to publish the file on https://sky-music.github.io

-**Advanced functions**
+# Advanced functions

-The command-line version supports functions for faster processing of several songs:
+In contrast with the website or bot versions, the command-line version supports functions for faster processing of several songs:

-* the default answer to any question can be put in the *preferences.yaml* file.
+* the default answer to any question can be put in the *sky_music_preferences.yaml* file.
 This way, you will no longer be asked this question (for instance the aspect ratio of the visual sheet).
 You can  even put the notes in there!
-* songs can be processed in a by batch by placing preference-like *.yaml* files in the *batch\_songs* directory (see the example files in it) and modifying this line in  *command\_line\_player.py*:
+* songs can be processed in a by batch by placing preference-like *.yaml* files in the *batch\_songs* directory (see the example files in it) and modifying the following line in  *command\_line\_player.py*:

         batch_mode = True
 * Visual sheets generated after July, 2020 1st can be read again by the program for further modification.
 You will have to enter the artist again though.

 ***

-**Docker images**
+## Docker images

 It is a bit difficult to ensure that all client python3 installations are functional and reproducible, there is a Dockerfile and Compose file provided.
 The Dockerfile contains the instructions to assemble a basic image to run skymusic, while the Compose file orchestrate the instructions t run the image.